Xyndril Language Specification

 Statements

-A Xyndril program consists of a sequence of statements, each terminated by a semicolon (;
+A Xyndril program consists of a sequence of statements, each terminated by a semicolon (;).
+Supported statement types:

 - Assignment: x = 42;